chalmers-revere/opendlv/docker/README.md

 The binaries will be installed at opendlv.

     $ cd docker
-    $ make build
+    $ make

-Next, create a Docker image containing the most recent binaries.
+A Docker image containing the most recent binaries is created and tagged as latest automatically.

-    $ make docker
+Next, you can run a software distribution using docker-compose.

-    $ make docker-tag-latest
+    $ make run-example1

-Finally, you can run a software distribution using docker-compose.
+Press Ctrl-C once you are finished testing your binaries.

-    $ cd example1
+    $ make docker-cleanup

-    $ docker-compose up
+The final call will remove recently exited containers.